-Cash flow management is the overseeing of money (cash and non-cash) moving into and out of a business.
+Cash management, or cash flow management, is overseeing money (cash and non-cash) moving into and out of a business.
 When you have positive cash flow, it means there is more money coming in than what is going out.
 Negative cash flow is the reverse: more going out than coming in.

-Why is cash flow management during a crisis so important?
+Why is cash management during a crisis so important?

-Times of crisis often lead to supply chain disruptions, reduced workforces, and longer lead times.
-That’s why, during a crisis, it is important to have cash flow management strategies in place to mitigate the challenges manifested from those scenarios.
+During a crisis, it’s important to have cash management strategies in place to mitigate the challenges manifested from those scenarios.

 If your customers are unable to pay you then your own business could experience financial difficulty.
 Conversely, you may not be able to pay your employees or buy products to keep your shelves stocked.